 - New reference P. berghei (ANKA) and P. yoelii (17XNL) ‘mother lines’ for the rapid introduction of transgenes free of a drug-selectable marker.
 The use of these lines (in combination with the GIMO transfection method), which greatly simplifies and speeds up the generation of mutants expressing heterologous proteins, free of drug-resistance genes, and is far faster and requires fewer laboratory animals than existing protocols (Lin et al., 2011.
 Plos One)

-A P. yoelii 17XNL reporter line, PyGFP-luccon, which is marker-free and expresses a GFP-luciferase fusion protein under control of the constitutive eef1α promoter.
+A P. yoelii 17XNL reporter line, PyGFP-luccon, which is marker-free and order viagra online now expresses a GFP-luciferase fusion protein under control of the constitutive eef1α promoter.
 Similar P. berghei reporter lines have been used to visualize and quantify host parasite interactions in vivo, analysis of drug-susceptibility, and in vivo quantification of liver stage development (Lin et al., 2011.
 Plos One)